ART & ORGANISM

 We can capitalize on an insight of evolutionary biology which helps us conceptualize art and science as cognitive traits that participate in the adaptive function of whole individuals.
 To paraphrase Levins and Lewontin (1985)[xvii], “Parts and wholes … evolve in consequence of their relationship, and the relationship itself evolves.
 These are the properties of things that we call dialectical: that one thing cannot exist without the other, that one acquires its properties from its relation to the other, that the properties of both evolve as a consequence of their interpenetration.”[xviii]

-ART and SCIENCE in PRACTICE
+ART and SCIENCE, PERCEPTION and PRACTICE

 Cultural memes that have contributed to traditional views of ART and SCIENCE: